Nationwide bereavement: funeral costs released before probate

 • At least one account number or sort code (helpful but not essential at first contact)

 You do not need every document sorted before you call.
-Nationwide will send you a letter within 10 working days setting out the account balances and what documents are needed to proceed.
+Nationwide will send you a letter within 10 working days setting out the account balances and what to do next.

 What documents you’ll need